 This photographic field guide describes a representative selection the most frequent and characteristic species of wild plants to be found in this part of South-east Spain.
 The book describes 625 species, with 575 illustrated by colour photographs.
 There is also a glossary of botanical terms and 6 habitat plates.
 Published 2014, ISBN 978-0-9563961-1-2, softback 148 x 210mm (A5), 304pp, UK £22.95.

 Produced on behalf of UNESCO to further education and conservation relating to wild plants in the state of Qatar.
-Lists all wild or naturalized vascular plant species previously recorded and some new records by the authors, with summary details of their ecology, habitats and cultural uses; also provides a list of photographic page references for each species from other regional floras.
-Published November 2009 (ISBN 978-0-9563961-0-5), softback, 112pp., 110 colour photographs, 1 black & white map.
-Price £8.95.
-This is now out of date but please contact me at the email address above if you wish to obtain a copy.
-An updated pdf version is available on request.
-Renee Richer is producing a comprehensive photographic guide to the flora of Qatar, due to be published before spring 2020.
+Lists all wild or naturalized vascular plant species previously recorded and some new records, with summary details of their ecology, habitats and cultural uses; also includes a list of page references for each species from other regional floras, including those which are illustrated with photographs.
+Published 2009, ISBN 978-0-9563961-0-5, softback, 112pp, 110 colour photographs.